Kahvedzic/Employee-Correlation-Analysis-/README.md

 Techniques used in project include the following:
 Filtering dataframe/columns, checking missing values, checking positive/negative correlations, visualizing comparison with box plots/line graphs/bar graphs, potential outliers

-This was a very fun project I completed for my final capstone Result of analysis will be interesting to say the least I hope you enjoy my long thorough analysis
+Result of analysis will be interesting to say the least I hope you enjoy my long thorough analysis